 The state-recognized tribes in Virginia are all developing and expanding cultural centers.
 Annual pow-wows and other events expose the general public to Native American culture.
 Fairfax County Park Authority schedules a Native American weekend regularly at Riverbend Park.
 The event includes more than the Piscataway and Monacans, who are the closest descendants of the Dogue and Manahoac who probably utilized the park for fishing and hunting into the latter half of the 1600's.
 Fairfax County invites multiple tribes to connect to a large audience in Northern Virginia through dances, demonstrations and exhibitions.6

-The Federal government's American Battlefield Protection Program and the private Civil War Trust have both expanded their mission, and now acquire battlefields associated with the American Revolution and the War of 1812.
-There is no equivalent funding source for protection of sites associated with the Anglo-Powhatan wars, or the 1656 Battle of Bloody Run where Chief Totopotomy was killed while fighting for the colonists.8
+The Federal government's American Battlefield Protection Program and the private Civil War Trust have both expanded their mission and now acquire battlefields associated with the American Revolution and the War of 1812.
+However, there is no equivalent source of funding for protection of sites associated with the Anglo-Powhatan wars, or the 1656 Battle of Bloody Run where Chief Totopotomy was killed while fighting for the colonists.8

 Colonial Williamsburg launched its American Indian Initiative in 2002.
 Full-time interpreters representing Native Americans began walking the Williamsburg streets in 2014.
 In 2016, the American Indian delegation was created as a specific location for sharing the history of Native Americans.